dci-j23-e02/charity-organization-campaign-TerissaGwendjo/README.md

 **Bonus (First Class Honors):**
 - Implement a method to search for a donor, volunteer, project, or donation by their respective ID or name.
 **Example:**
-*Input:* Search for Donor: Name: John Doe
-*Output:* Donor Details: Name: John Doe, Contact Number: 1234567890, Email: johndoe@gmail.com
+*Input:* Search for DonorClass: Name: John Doe *Output:* DonorClass Details: Name: John Doe, Contact Number: 1234567890, Email: johndoe@gmail.com

 - Implement a method to export the details of the donors, volunteers, projects, and donations to a CSV file.
 **Example:**